-In calculating the Company's achievement of 2018 diluted earnings per share for purposes of making its final bonus determinations for the named executive officers, the Committee also exercised its discretion to exclude certain unusual and unbudgeted items, in addition to the adjustments included in the diluted earnings per share formula.
-Specifically, the adjustments included additions for unbudgeted intangible and long-lived asset impairment charges; unbudgeted net losses on marketable and other equity securities; unbudgeted debt extinguishment costs; unbudgeted interest expense related to the settlement of a mandatorily redeemable noncontrolling interest; unbudgeted nonoperating expenses related to lease obligations; budgeted gains related to spectrum repack credits not realized at the television broadcasting division; and unbudgeted costs at
+In calculating the Company's achievement of 2020 diluted earnings per share for purposes of making its final bonus determinations for the named executive officers, the Committee also exercised its discretion to exclude certain unusual and unbudgeted items, in addition to the adjustments included in the diluted earnings per share formula.
+Specifically, the adjustments included additions for unbudgeted restructuring charges at Kaplan; an unbudgeted interest expense related to the fair value adjustment of the mandatorily redeemable noncontrolling interest at Graham Healthcare Group; unbudgeted accelerated depreciation at Clyde's; unbudgeted gains and losses from the sale and impairment of equity and cost method investments, net; and unbudgeted costs at Dekko, Joyce, Forney, Code3, Decile and CyberVista.
+These additions were offset by deductions for gains related to spectrum repack credits in excess of budgeted amounts at the television broadcasting division and an unbudgeted benefit related to the impact of the Company's stock repurchases on the reported diluted earnings per share.

-Dekko, Panoply and Graham Healthcare Group.
-These additions were offset by deductions for favorable income tax adjustments related to stock compensation and the release of a valuation allowance on deferred state income taxes; unbudgeted gains on equity method investments; unbudgeted earnings related to Purdue University Global's service fee; and LTIP expense variance from budget at SocialCode, Graham Healthcare Group, CyberVista and Panoply.
 The Committee adjusted for these items as they do not relate to the regular operating results that are customarily considered by the Committee in determining bonus amounts.
-Page 39 of the Company's 2018 Annual Report on Form 10-K, filed with the SEC on February 25, 2019, detailed \$1.98 in diluted earnings per share net additions, which comprise most of these discretionary items.
+Page 44 of the Company's 2020 Annual Report on Form 10-K, filed with the SEC on February 24, 2021, detailed \$4.52 in diluted earnings per share net additions, which comprise most of these discretionary items.

-Taking into account these adjustments, the Company's 2018 diluted earnings per share, as adjusted for purposes of the bonus determination, was \$44.59 (compared to reported diluted earnings per share of \$50.20), resulting in the Company's achievement of 129.7% of its revised earnings per share goal for 2018.
-As a result, the annual bonus payout was approximately 167% of target, based on the established annual formula.
+Taking into account these adjustments, the Company's 2020 diluted earnings per share, as adjusted for purposes of the bonus determination, was \$32.33 (compared to reported diluted earnings per share of \$58.13), resulting in the Company's achievement of 89.5% of its earnings per share goal for 2020.
+As a result, the annual bonus payout was approximately 73.6% of target, based on the established annual formula.

-For Mr. Rosen, 25% of his bonus was based on Mr. Rosen's performance of his responsibilities relating to Graham Holdings Company, with a potential payout of 0% to 200% of target, as described above with respect to the other named executive officers, and the remaining 75% was tied to Kaplan's enterprise operating income target of \$89.9 million (this target excludes budgeted restructuring and other costs related to business closures and was adjusted for acquisitions) weighted at 80% and Kaplan's enterprise revenue target of \$1,434.0 million weighted at 20%.
-The potential payouts for the Kaplan component of Mr. Rosen's bonus amount range from 0% to 190% of target, with a threshold achievement of 80% for the operating income target and 90% for the enterprise revenue target, and the maximum potential payout available in the event 161% of the operating income target is attained and 113% of the enterprise revenue target is met.
+For Mr. Rosen, 25% of his bonus was based on Mr. Rosen's performance of his responsibilities relating to Graham Holdings Company, with a potential payout of 0% to 200% of target, as described above with respect to the other named executive officers, and the remaining 75% was tied to Kaplan's enterprise operating income target of \$97.4 million (this target excludes budgeted restructuring and other costs related to business closures and was adjusted for acquisitions) weighted at 80% and Kaplan's enterprise revenue target of \$1.477.2 million weighted at 20%.
+The potential payouts for the Kaplan component of Mr. Rosen's bonus amount range from 0% to 190% of target, with a threshold achievement of 65% for the operating income target and 90% for the enterprise revenue target, and the maximum potential payout available in the event 161% of the operating income target is attained and 113% of the enterprise revenue target is met.
 When aggregating the potential payouts for all components of Mr. Rosen's annual bonus, the potential payouts range from 0% to 193% of target.
-In calculating Kaplan's enterprise operating income, on this basis, Kaplan achieved adjusted enterprise operating income of \$92.0 million versus a target of \$89.9 million, or 102% achievement, which resulted in payout of the portion of Mr. Rosen's bonus attributable to Kaplan's enterprise operating income of \$1,434.0 million, or 99% achievement, which resulted in payout of the portion of Mr. Rosen's bonus attributable to Kaplan's enterprise revenue of 85% of target.
-Thus, the total percentage achievement of the Kaplan portion of Mr. Rosen's bonus totaled 92% of target, or \$1,125,625.
+In calculating Kaplan's enterprise operating income, on this basis, Kaplan achieved adjusted enterprise operating income of \$49.9 million (adjusted for unbudgeted foreign exchange impact) versus a target of \$97.4 million, or 51% achievement, which did not result in any payout of the portion of Mr. Rosen's bonus attributable to Kaplan's enterprise operating income.
+Kaplan enterprise revenue totaled \$1,307.1 million (adjusted for unbudgeted foreign exchange impact) versus a target of \$1,477.2 million, or 88% achievement, which did not result in any payout of the portion of Mr. Rosen's bonus attributable to Kaplan's enterprise revenue.